kahunacoder/docker-gatsby/README.md

 ## Make this site your own.

-**Step 1: duplicate the table**
+**Step 1: Duplicate the content table**

 Duplicate the table at https://www.notion.so/kahunacoder/b3189a381ce8490796fea90fa68310c2?v=4a46e38c7e514dee8ffbaf3ad690313e

 **Step 2: Edit this piece of code into your gatsby-config.js file**

-Replace the table url with the one you dupliucated at step one.
+Replace the table url with the one you duplicated in step one.
 ```jsx
 plugins: [
     {